MRT Line 3 (Metro Manila): Capacity expansion

-However, the trains became a subject of controversy, citing its incompatibility with the signalling system and weight limits on tracks.
-Later, it was revealed that several adjustments to the Dalian trains are required prior to revenue run deployment.
-The train manufacturer CRRC Dalian has agreed to amend the train specifications to match the contract terms at no cost, and will do so in the soonest possible time.
-Due to the Dalian trains undergoing said adjustments, they are now slowly being introduced into revenue runs, which led to the start of the gradual deployment of the trains on October 27, 2018.
+In January 2014, the DOTC procured an additional 48 light rail vehicles from CRRC Dalian, which entered service in 2016.
+However, several issues and controversies prevented the trains from mainline operations; CRRC Dalian agreed in 2018 to amend the train specifications to match the contract terms at no cost.
+Due to the trains undergoing the said adjustments, they were slowly introduced into regular operations, which led to the start of the gradual deployment on October 27, 2018.

 Aside from the procurement of the new trains, the capacity expansion project included the upgrading of the ancillary systems such as the power supply, overhead lines, the extension of the pocket track near Taft Avenue station and the modification of the turn back siding north of the North Avenue station.
-The original plan also included the upgrading of the signalling system.
-These upgrades, except for the upgrades to the Taft Avenue pocket track and the North Avenue turn back siding, would only be realized as part of the line's 2019–2021 rehabilitation.
+The original plan also included the upgrading of the signaling system.
+These upgrades would only be realized as part of the line's rehabilitation.

-Plans were also laid to increase the number of cars in each train set, from the current 3-car configuration to 4-car configuration, which also increases the number of passengers being accommodated for each trip, from 1,182 passengers to 1,576 passengers for each train set.
-The first mention of this plan was in 2013, during the procurement of the new trains.
-However, in January 2016, a railway expert warned that the power supply at that time was not capable of handling four-car train operations.
+Plans were also laid to increase the number of cars in each train set, from the current three cars to four, which also increases the number of passengers being accommodated for each trip, from 1,182 to 1,576.
+This was first mentioned in 2013, during the bidding process for the new trains.
+However, in January 2016, an anonymous railway expert warned that the power supply at that time was not capable of handling four-car trains.
 Despite this, four-car operations were first tested in a Dalian train in May 2016.
-After the rehabilitation of the line which included the upgrading of the power supply, the plan to utilize four-car trains in regular operations were restarted when a 3000 class train underwent a dynamic test run on March 9, 2022.
-Regular four-car operations started on March 28, with two four-car trains deployed for daily operations, subsequently increased to four.
-The DOTr plans to convert all trains from three cars to four cars by 2023.
+After the rehabilitation of the line which included the upgrading of the power supply, a dynamic test run for the use of four-car trains for regular operations was conducted on March 9, 2022.
+Regular four-car operations began on March 28, initially deploying two trains for daily operations, subsequently increased to four.
+Although full conversion was initially planned to be achieved by 2023, all trains soon reverted to the existing 3-car configuration.
+Four-car operations returned on April 21, 2025, with three four-car trains being deployed during peak hours.
+Despite this, around eighty percent of all trains are operating with three cars, while plans were laid for full four-car operations in the long run, as well as the full deployment of the CRRC Dalian trains, to increase ridership capacity to 800,000 passengers.